The Leaky Cauldron (website): LeakyNews.com

 Leaky bought leakynews.com on 20 November 2005 to make their URL shorter and make access to their site easier.
-In October 2011, LeakyNews split from the main site to form a new entertainment website disconnected from the Harry Potter franchise, the new website allows members to write and contribute their own articles on an area of popular culture they enjoy.
+In October 2011, LeakyNews split from the main site to form a new entertainment website disconnected from the Harry Potter franchise, the new website allowed members to write and contribute their own articles on an area of popular culture they enjoyed.
+The website was renamed Geeky News in 2014, until regular publishing stopped after 2016 and the site itself went offline in 2019.

 Relationship with the franchise

 Harry Potter creator J. K. Rowling has praised The Leaky Cauldron on several occasions.
 On her site, Rowling has said that she visits The Leaky Cauldron and sometimes reads the comments left by visitors, although Rowling does not leave comments there herself; she once wished a reader happy birthday based upon their postings on The Leaky Cauldron.
 Rowling gave her approval and endorsement to the strong anti-spoiler campaign enforced on Leaky and its forum, the "Leaky Lounge," prior to the release of Harry Potter and the Deathly Hallows.

 The Leaky Cauldron and MuggleNet were granted an interview with Rowling at her home in Edinburgh, Scotland in mid-2005, immediately following the release of the sixth Harry Potter novel, Harry Potter and the Half-Blood Prince.
 In January 2008, Rowling appeared and was interviewed on PotterCast; during the interview, she called Leaky "[her] favorite fan site."
 Rowling has written the introduction to Melissa Anelli's nonfiction book Harry, A History: The True Story of a Boy Wizard, His Fans, and Life Inside the Harry Potter Phenomenon, which was released 4 November 2008.

 The site also has a good relationship with Warner Bros., the studio producing the film adaptations of the Potter books.
 The studio regularly sent Leaky images from upcoming films before their official release, and gave Leaky a special preview of redesigns of the official Harry Potter website before the releases of the third and fourth films.
 Leaky was the sole fansite invited to the press junket for the second Potter film, Harry Potter and the Chamber of Secrets; the junkets for later films were opened to additional sites.
 The website has also received information from other sources in the Harry Potter world, including Arthur A. Levine Books and Bloomsbury Publishing.

-In July 2020, The Leaky Cauldron, together with MuggleNet, took several steps to distance themselves from Rowling due to her transphobic statements the previous month.
+In July 2020, The Leaky Cauldron, together with MuggleNet, took several steps to distance themselves from Rowling due to her alleged transphobic statements the previous month.
 In a joint statement the sites wrote that her views were "out of step with the message of acceptance and empowerment we find in her books and celebrated by the Harry Potter community."
-They announced that they would no longer use photos of author, provide links to her website, or write about achievements unrelated to the Potterverse.
+They announced that they would no longer use photos of the author, provide links to her website, or write about achievements unrelated to the Potterverse.